-U.S., UK, France strike Syria in first coordinated action against Assad
+U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 “We are prepared to sustain this response until the Syrian regime stops its use of prohibited chemical agents,” the U.S. president said in a televised address.

-The United States, Britain and France have all bombed Islamic State fighters in Syria for years and had troops on the ground to fight them, but refrained from targetting Assad’s government apart from a volley of U.S. missiles last year.

-Assad’s government and allies responded outwardly with fury to Saturday’s attack, but also made clear that they considered it a one-off, unlikely to harm Assad in any meaningful way.

-Russia, whose relations with the West have deteriorated to levels of Cold War-era hostility, has denied that last week’s chemical weapons attack took place and even accused Britain of staging it to whip up anti-Russian hysteria.

-President Vladimir Putin called for a meeting of the U.N.
-Security Council to discuss what Moscow decried as an unjustified attack on a sovereign state.
 Syrian state media called the attack a “flagrant violation of international law.”
-An official in Iran’s Revolutionary Guards said it would cause consequences against U.S. interests.

-Arab states, generally hostile to Assad and Iran, backed the Western action, including both Saudi Arabi and its rival Qatar.
+Iran’s Supreme Leader Ayatollah Ali Khamenei called it a crime and the Western leaders criminals.

+Inspectors from the global chemical weapons watchdog OPCW were due to try to visit Douma later on Saturday to inspect the site of the April 7 suspected gas attack.
+Moscow condemned the Western states for refusing to wait for their findings.

+Russia, whose relations with the West have deteriorated to levels of Cold War-era hostility, has denied any gas attack took place in Douma and even accused Britain of staging it to whip up anti-Russian hysteria.

+But despite responding outwardly with fury to Saturday’s attack, Damascus and its allies also made clear that they considered it a one-off, unlikely to meaningfully harm Assad.

 A senior official in a regional alliance that backs Damascus told Reuters the Syrian government and its allies had “absorbed” the attack.
 The sites that were targeted had been evacuated days ago thanks to a warning from Russia, the official said.